-The fiscal consequences and social insurance schemes ensuing from participation in the AVOM scheme shall be borne entirely by the participating employee and are not compensated by the employer.
+The fiscal consequences and social insurance schemes ensuing from participation in AVOM shall be borne entirely by the participating employee and are not compensated by the employer.
 The hardship clause (article 1.17) applies.

 Appendix 4 - Consultation protocol WVOI - Employee Organisations as of 1 October 2003